MCV test featured image showing lavender-top blood tube and CBC report with MCV highlighted.

 Causes of High MCV (Macrocytic Anemia)

-A high MCV indicates that red blood cells are larger than normal.
-This condition is known as macrocytic anemia and is often linked to nutritional or metabolic issues.
+A high MCV means that red blood cells are larger than normal, a pattern known as macrocytic anemia.
+This often reflects delayed or abnormal red blood cell maturation.

 Symptoms of High MCV